in

 Students at Franklin Military School benefit from a robust military-style discipline curriculum.
 The program offers teach-to-student ratios of 15:1 and personalized instruction.

 For one class time, Military Science is open to all students.
 The remaining classes on a child’s calendar are academic courses.
-Spanish, French, Advanced Placement Statistics, Business and Information Technology, Art, Band, Guitar, and Choir are additional electives that students may enroll in.
+Spanish, French, Advanced Placement Statistics, Business and Information Technology, Art, Band, Guitar, and Choir are additional electives students may enroll in.

 Students are encouraged to take advantage of the additional educational and cultural opportunities provided by Richmond Public Schools and the neighborhood.